gr8manbir/Manbir_den/Self_Driving_Car/CarND-Behavioral-Cloning-P3/writeup.md

 ---
 ## Architecture and training strategy

 1. The training set consists of a collection of triad images ( left camera, center camera and right camera).
 This is the feature set for regressor.
+An example of the training set images is seen below:

+Left camera image
+![Left camera image][image1]

+Center camera image
+![Center camera image][image2]

+Right camera image
+![Right camera image][image3]

+All the images are treated as a part of the data set irrespective of the camera it came from.
+A correction factor of -0.25 is applied to the right camera image as position of camera is mounted way on the car's right side.
+Similarly a correction factor of +0.25 is applied to the left camera.
+This is to treat as to correct distortions caused by angle of camera placement.

 2. Alongwith the trio of images is a label called steering angle.